 Courses

-Students interested in the J.D./LL.M. degree will have the following courses to choose from during the 2021-22 academic year.
+Students interested in the J.D.-LL.M.
+Program will have the following courses to choose from during the 2023-24 academic year.
 The Director for International Programs, in consultation with the Chair of the International Committee and Associate Dean for Academic Affairs, will update the courses in Groups 2 and 3 annually, in advance of the fall pre-registration period.
 Students are encouraged to speak with the Director for International Programs to discuss course selection before doing their pre-registration.

 Review these courses in the Course Catalog.